LaBiOmicS/slides/slides/galaxy/content-qualidade.md

 ## ETAPA 2

 - Procure a ferramenta **FASTQ de-interlacer** através do menu
-- Faça o processo inverso selecionando a biblioteca intrelaçada gerada no passo anterior.
+- Faça o processo inverso selecionando a biblioteca entrelaçada gerada no passo anterior.

 ====